I did it! I finally did it! I made air fryer fried mushrooms that taste just like they were deep fried. No joke! In fact, they are better.

 - ¾ cup all purpose flour sifted

 - Clean and dry the mushrooms.
-Trim or remove the stems (it is easier to bread them with the stems removed)Toss them in the 2 Tbsp of flour about 6 at a time and place the flour coated mushrooms in a colander.
+Trim or remove the stems (it is easier to bread them with the stems removed)Toss them in the 2 tablespoon of flour about 6 at a time and place the flour coated mushrooms in a colander.
 Shake the excess flour off by gently moving the colander back and forth or tapping on a tray to catch the flour.
 The mushrooms only need to be lightly coated with the flour.

 - Add the cold water and the cold egg to a deep round bowl and whisk to combine.

-- Sift the flour in 1 Tbsp at a time to cover the surface of the liquid.
+- Sift the flour in 1 tablespoon at a time to cover the surface of the liquid.
 Gently fold the flour into the egg/water mixture until it is incorporated.
 Don't whisk or beat the flour in or the gluten will develop and become gummy.
 Some clumps are normal, so don't be concerned.
 If you have large clumps, press them against the side of the bowl to break them up.
 Repeat until all the flour is used.

 - The consistency should be like a thin pancake batter.
 If it is too thick, add a small amount of water (1-2 tsp) at a time and fold the cold water into the mixture until the correct consistency is achieved.
 See post for more details and short video.